How to Change a Keg: Transform Your Tap Skills

 • Test the beer Flow: Immediately after changing the keg, you need to test the beer flow.
 If the beer is not flowing as required, check for any leaks or obstructions in the lines.

 • Keep the keg cold: Generally, a cold beer is less foamy and flavorful.
-So, after changing your keg, store it in a cool and dry place.
+So, after changing a keg, store it in a cool and dry place.
 You can store the keg in a kegerator or a keezer.

 How to Change a Keg Tap